 For example, if you’re angry or upset, could these feelings be traced back to a fight with a friend?
 A frustrating day at work?
 Being able to pinpoint the start of your feelings can help you to understand them and learn from them.

 If you can’t find a catalyst for your feelings, or they feel distant or unreal, it may be time to look into which relationships are draining you.
 Are you taking on stress from your coworkers?
 Is your friend angry with someone, and she just vented to you about it?
 These may be clues that the emotions you’re carrying aren’t yours at all.

 Pinpointing emotions and their roots is the easy part of this equation.
 The next step, though difficult, is the most important: setting boundaries.
 This means knowing when to say “no,” when to take a break from a relationship, and how to let others take care of their own feelings.

-For introverts, especially highly empathic ones, this is the most difficult part.
+If you’re highly empathetic, this may be the most difficult part.
 It helps to remember that the kindest thing we can do for others is not to try to take away their feelings, but to let them learn and grow from them.
 This does not mean cutting off empathy or never helping others.
-It means doing the hard work of being there for others while taking care of ourselves, too.
+It means doing the hard work of being there for them while taking care of ourselves, too.